DenAV/ansible-zabbix-docker/README.md

 Tip: Use `sudo ansible-playbook ...` if you prefer not to provide `-K`.

+### Production Playbooks Naming

+- Playbooks intended for production use are prefixed with `prod-` (e.g., `prod-zbx-server.yml`).
+- This helps distinguish production runs from local/test playbooks (`pl_*` examples above).
+- Adjust variables, inventory, and vault usage accordingly for production deployments.

 ## Configuration Overview

 - Docker role vars (see `roles/install_docker/README.md`):